 This is absolutely true.
 Urine is not sterile12.
 This discovery is proving to be one of the biggest myth busters of the 21st century when it comes to bladder health and disease.
 As recently as 2012, scientists in the United States discovered a residential microbial community within the bladders of healthy women—dubbed the female urinary microbiota (FUM).
 Using DNA testing, researchers were able to identify over 400 different bacterial species living in both healthy women and women with lower urinary tract symptoms.
 Some of these species are thought to be beneficial and perform a protective role within the bladder.

-This discovery is important because the traditional understanding of urinary infections, and the foundations UTI diagnostic testing was built on (in the 1950s), assumes healthy urine is sterile—and an isolated ‘known’ urinary pathogen (grown by culture) is responsible for infection.
+This discovery is important because the traditional understanding of urinary infections, and the foundation that UTI tests are built on (in the 1950s), assumes healthy urine is sterile—and an isolated ‘known’ urinary pathogen (grown by culture) is responsible for infection.
 This is no longer the case.
 The discovery of the urinary microbiota is forcing scientists, microbiologists and clinicians to re-think everything previously accepted about bladder health and disease, including what causes UTIs and other urinary disorders—such as interstitial cystitis/painful bladder syndrome (IC/PBS), over active bladder syndrome (OAB) and urgency urinary incontinence (UUI)—and how these conditions are best diagnosed and treated.

 12 Wolfe AJ, Toh E, Shibata N, et al. Evidence of uncultivated bacteria in the adult female bladder.
 J Clin Microbiol.
 2012;50(4):1376-1383, jcm.asm.org/content/50/4/1376.full